PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 down.

-> This would be an extremely important point if the problem to solve were more complex -- as I now specify at TODO, and as is clear from notably fig. TODO, all models perform extremely well; there is no *need* to tune the hyper-parameters in this situation.
+> This would be an extremely important point if the problem to solve were more complex -- as I now specify in the model description, and as is clear from notably fig. 6, all models perform extremely well; there is no *need* to tune the hyper-parameters in this situation.
 Note that the increase in the number of simulations would have made this work even more difficult regardless.
+Performing a fine-gridded tuning of hyper-parameters would require (probably) 100 simulations for each prediction, which would accrue a runtime of a few core-years.

 L205: I struggle a bit with understanding how the ensemble model relates to the four underlying models contribute to the ensemble model.
 From Figures 3-4 it